Vertical navigation: Overview

-A flight management system (FMS) uses either a performance or a geometric VNAV path.
-The performance path is computed from the top of the descent to the first constrained waypoint, using idle or near idle power.
-This is referred to as an idle descent path at ECON speed.
-The geometric path is shallower descent and typically not at idle.
-The geometric path uses an assigned vertical angle or the computed point to point path between constrained waypoints.
+A flight management system (FMS) uses either a performance-based or a geometric VNAV system.
+A performance-based VNAV system computes a descent path from the top of the descent to the first constrained waypoint using idle or near idle power.
+This is referred to as an idle descent path at ECON (most economic, or most fuel-efficient) speed.
+This is very fuel efficient and therefore saves money and is great for budget-constrained airlines.
+Therefore, most large airliners feature a performance-based VNAV system, often connected to an autothrottle to automatically select idle thrust or increase thrust to maintain a set speed when an idle descent is not possible.
+This form of VNAV connected to an autothrottle is referred to as coupled VNAV.
+A geometric VNAV system, rather than calculating a path based on efficiency, calculates a path between waypoints either by selecting points to start descent to the next waypoint based on a predefined angle or descent rate - often 3 degrees or 1000 feet per minute - or by calculating the required angle between altitude or speed-constrained waypoints to keep a continuous descent.
+Geometric VNAV systems are most often found on general and business aircraft equipped with a flight management system and therefore, as most of these aircraft do not have an autothrottle, are not coupled.

+A special example of a VNAV system is that found on the Bombardier CRJ family, which calculates a geometric VNAV path but does not have an autopilot mode for following it (except CRJ1000 and select CRJ700/CRJ900 aircraft), nor a vertical path indicator on the PFD or ND.
+Instead, it uses an "advisory VNAV" system where the VNAV path is flown in V/S mode by selecting an amount of vertical speed that the aircraft indicates on the vertical speed indicator.
+Speed constraints must be manually taken into account as the aircraft does not have an autothrottle.

 RNAV approaches combine VNAV navigation equipment with LNAV navigation equipment to provide both lateral and vertical approach guidance.
 Vertical guidance comes from WAAS GPS or a barometric VNAV (Baro-VNAV) system.
 The FMS provides flight control steering and thrust guidance along the VNAV path.

 VNAV information on an approach plate includes the Final Approach Fix (FAF), the FAF crossing altitude, a Vertical Descent Angle (VDA), the landing runway threshold as a second fix, the Threshold Crossing Height (TCH), and perhaps a Visual Descent Point (VDP).
 A pilot uses the VDA, and ground speed, to compute a rate of descent (from a table found in the U.S. Terminal Procedures Publication), which is flown using the Vertical velocity indicator.

 Aircraft approved for LNAV/VNAV minimums include the Boeing 737NG, 767, 777, the Airbus A300 and some ATRs.

-Baro-VNAV

-A Baro-VNAV is an RNAV system which uses the aircraft altimeter to compute and display a vertical guidance path.
-The path is either geometric between two waypoints, or based on an angle from a single waypoint.
-Baro-VNAV procedures include a minimum and maximum temperature limitation.
-Otherwise, temperature compensations must be used.